 Camping: Pepper Ranch Preserve has 10 individual tent-only campsites available for reservation as well as a group campsite that accommodates parties up to 50.
 Camping on the preserve is available November-June on non-hunt or holiday Friday and Saturday nights.
 The individual tent-only campsites that accomodate up to six visitors has access to a bathroom facility with showers, the group campsite is primitive camping only.
-For more information or to make a reservation, contact Immokalee Community Park at 239-252-4449.
+For more information or to make a reservation, reserve online here, or contact Immokalee Community Park at 239-252-4449.
 To find park locations, go to this website: http://www.colliergov.net/index.aspx?page=356.
 Please call the visitors center Friday through Sunday at 239-657-1999 for additional information.
 Click on the following links for CAMPGROUND MAP and CAMPGROUND RULES.

 Individual tent-only campsite suitable for up to six campers

-Fire pit at the large group campsite suitable for up to 50 campers
+Group fire pit at the large group campsite suitable for up to 50 campers

 To become a Collier County Parks and Rec Volunteer, you will need to fill out a volunteer application and complete a background check, please click here to complete the process!